awsdocs/aws-cdk-guide/v2/cfn_layer.md

 #### [ C\# ]

 ```
-new CfnResource(this, "MyBucket", new CfnResourceProps
+new CfnResource(this, "amzn-s3-demo-bucket", new CfnResourceProps
 {
     Type = "AWS::S3::Bucket",
     Properties = new Dictionary<string, object>